6 BUSINESSES THAT WILL HAVE A BRIGHT FUTURE IN INDONESIA

 Telemedicine is briefly mentioned in Minister of Health Regulation No. 90 of 2015 concerning the Organization of Health Service Facilities in Remote Areas and Very Remote Areas (“MoH Reg 90/2015”) to support health services in remote areas, to increase the accuracy of and accelerate the process of providing medical diagnoses and consultations and other health service facilities in areas which lack health workers with specific qualifications.

-#business ideas during pandemic
+#THE S MEDIA #Media Milenial #business ideas during pandemic